 GENERAL EDUCATION PILLARS

 Almost every four-year college or university has general education requirements that students must meet in order to graduate.
 These courses are not always related to your major, but provide you with a strong foundation of knowledge across multiple disciplines and subject areas.
-At Coker, we want you to explore what it means to be a critical thinker and an engaged citizen so we’re taking an innovative, personal approach to the whole ‘general education’ thing.
+At Coker, we want you to explore what it means to be a critical thinker and an engaged citizen, and to do so our general education is based on the Student Covenant or The Pillars.

-Choose two pillars (one from the Integrated Knowledge area and one from Engaged Learning area) and select three courses from within each chosen pillar.
-Within your two chosen pillars, you must take at least one course in each of the following knowledge areas: Arts, Behavioral Science, Humanities, and Science.
+Choose two Pillars (one from the Integrated Knowledge area and one from Engaged Learning area) and complete three courses within each chosen pillar (a total of six).
+Within your two chosen pillars, take at least one course in each of the following knowledge areas: Arts, Behavioral Science, Humanities, and Science.

 Respect: How can you get along with and learn from people who aren’t like you?
 Build critical skills in understanding conflict and practicing respect by exploring the rich variety of humanity through culture, religion, and creative works.

 Scholarship: What does it mean to be a scholar?
-Develop intellectually sound standards and learn to evaluate data and information necessary to produce scholarly, societal, and professional work.
+Explore the breadth of knowledge in the liberal arts tradition, and develop intellectually sound standards for evaluating data and information necessary to produce scholarly, societal, and professional work.

 Sustainability: How do we impact the natural world?
-Discover the ways humans have negotiated environmental, social, and economic needs and desires.
+Discover the complex ways humans affect and are affected by their social, economic, and natural environments.

 Service: In what ways am I a part of my community?
 Participate in courses that encourage “real world” relevance, engage problem-solving, and build understanding toward complex community relationships.